choria-legacy/marionette-collective/website/deploy/middleware/activemq.md

 #### Detailed Restrictions with Multiple Subcollectives

 Both of the above examples assume only a single `mcollective` collective.
-If you are using additional [subcollectives][] (e.g. `uk-collective`, `us-collective`, etc.), their destinations will start with their name instead of `mcollective`.
+If you are using additional [subcollectives][] (e.g. `uk_collective`, `us_collective`, etc.), their destinations will start with their name instead of `mcollective`.
 If you need to separately control authorization for each collective, it's best to use a template to do so, so you can avoid repeating yourself.

 {% highlight xml %}
     <plugins>